-At many businesses, the reasons for declining trust in the workplace shared in the EY survey — compensation practices, collaboration, senior leadership, and turnover — are going to be the big factors that fuel foundational problems with trust.
-We will address how to fix these issues, but first let’s briefly discuss the idea of “psychological safety.”
+At many companies, the reasons for declining levels of trust in the workplace shared in the EY survey — compensation practices, collaboration, senior leadership, and turnover — are going to be the big factors that fuel foundational problems with trust.
+We will address how to fix these issues, but first, let’s briefly discuss the idea of “psychological safety.”

 We’ve discussed psychological safety, how to establish it, and how to measure it here before.
 But there’s a wealth of information out there that warrants reading, including this article from UVA on conflict resolution, which notes: